About NHA Committees

 Vice Chair: Thomas St. John, Alabama Power Company

 OVERVIEW: NHA’s Small Hydro Council addresses barriers to the development of small projects with a particular focus on traditional hydro resources such as conventional hydro, development at non-powered dams, irrigation power, and conduit power.

 Through working groups focused on regulatory issues, dam safety and operational issues, R&D and new technology, and funding and finance, the Council develops strategies to facilitate development and expansion of small hydropower and works to implement those strategies.
-On its initiatives, the Council will coordinate closely with NHA’s Marine Energy Council and with NHA’s Regulatory, Legislative, R&D, and Hydraulic Power Committees.
+On its initiatives, the Council will coordinate closely with NHA’s Marine Energy and Waterpower Innovation Councils and with NHA’s Legislative, Regulatory, and Hydraulic Power Committees.

 With real-time information, NHA’s Small Hydro Council keeps you abreast of regulatory and legislative activities in Washington relative to small hydro and helps the industry protect its interests.

 Co-Vice Chairs: Daniel Olson, Voith Hydro Inc. / Dan Panko, Natel Energy, Inc.